-The MacBook Air's 4.8 x 3.2 glass Force Touch trackpad offers accurate input recognition, and smooth scrolling.
+The MacBook Air's 4.8 x 3.2 glass Force Touch trackpad offers accurate input recognition and smooth scrolling.
 Apple continues to substitute haptic feedback for clicks, a decision that seems to have been a success (though I preferred it the old way).

-Apple MacBook Air M1 review: Audio
+MacBook Air with M1 review: Audio

 Turning on Rage Against The Machine's "Bulls on Parade" I noted how the MacBook Air's stereo speakers get loud enough to fill my pretty-large living room with sweet sound.
 Synths and guitar riffs sounded accurate, Zach De La Rocha's vocals came out clearly and the speakers have a decently large soundstage, giving a somewhat immersive feel.

-Also, the MacBook Air supports Dolby Atmos, so when I watched Spider-man: Into the Spider-verse on the Air, I felt like I heard the movie's booming score more than I have on previous laptops.
+Also, the MacBook Air supports Dolby Atmos, so when I watched Spider-Man: Into the Spider-verse on the Air, I felt like I heard the movie's booming score more than I have on previous laptops.
 Whether that was Post Malone and Swae Lee's "Sunflower" or the timbre of Nicolas Cage's voice for the Spider-Noir character, the movie just sounded better.

-When you’re making video calls, and the trio of built-in microphones means that Siri can hear you (correctly) even when you're speaking away from the laptop.
+When you’re making video calls, the trio of built-in microphones means that Siri can hear you (correctly) even when you're speaking away from the laptop.

-Apple MacBook Air M1 review: Heat
+MacBook Air with M1 review: Heat

-After we streamed 15 minutes of full HD video on the MacBook Air, our heat gun picked up low readings on its touchpad (78 degrees Fahrenheit), keyboard (80.5 degrees) and underside (83 degrees), which all fall under our 95 degree comfort threshold.
+After we streamed 15 minutes of full HD video on the MacBook Air, our heat gun picked up low readings on its touchpad (78 degrees Fahrenheit), keyboard (80.5 degrees) and underside (83 degrees), which all fall under our 95-degree comfort threshold.

 As you've doubtlessly noticed, multiple applications we used to test and benchmark the MacBook Air were applications made for Intel processors.
 The Apple M1 chip, and all upcoming Apple silicon, will not natively run these applications.
 Fortunately, Rosetta 2 — Apple's tool for translating applications to run smoothly — is here and it performs that action up upon installation, so those applications can run unhindered.
 Hopefully, developers will create Universal versions of these apps sooner, rather than later, so the M1 Macs can run to their potential.

 Apple silicon chips like the M1 will also allow you to run iPhone and iPad apps on your Mac.
 They'll be distributed in the Mac App Store, but look for the text "Not verified for macOS" — if you see that, the developer hasn't confirmed that their app runs smoothly on the Mac.
-Apps will default to arrive on the Mac App Store, but developers can opt out, so don't expect everything.
+Apps will default to arrive on the Mac App Store, but developers can opt-out, so don't expect everything.
 I've tried out some of my favorites, including Overcast, and it's nice to get the HBO Max app on the Mac, so you can save movies for watching offline.
 Playing Among Us without a touch screen had a bit of a learning curve.

 Finally, macOS Big Sur is at the heart of the new MacBook Air, and I've enjoyed it as I spent the summer playing around with it in betas.
 Its bright interface uses transparency and translucency a lot, which might require some adjustments based on your personal preferences.
 The biggest update to Big Sur is how Safari is getting competitive with Chrome, by gaining a customizable home screen and new tab previews.

-Apple MacBook Air M1 review: Verdict
+MacBook Air with M1 review: Verdict

 This MacBook Air with M1 review has shown why its amazing endurance and shockingly good speed combine to take the MacBook Air to new heights.
 If only it packed a couple more ports and slimmed down its bezels, the new MacBook Air might be 5-star perfect.